Using my background in Physics (B.S. and M.S.), I apply principles of fluid mechanics and thermodynamics to study volcanic eruption processes.

 In part because of experiencing the difficulties associated with being a first-generation Underrepresented Minority (URM) student firsthand, I dedicate time for outreach and mentorship of prospective/current students in physical science.

-A collection of photos
+A collection of photos from fieldwork, travel, and life outside research.

-Hiking in the California bay area
+Hiking in the California Bay Area.

-Exploring Utah
+Exploring Utah.

 Coffee Chat!
 Please do not hesitate to reach out.
 My email is elcar@uoregon.edu.